applh/kaimera/README.md

 - 🎨 **Filters and Effects** - Real-time color filters (Grayscale, Sepia, Vivid, Cool)
 - ⚙️ **Settings Screen** - Configure shutter sound, photo quality, grid overlay, flash mode, and preview auto-save delay
 - 🖼️ **In-App Gallery** - View and manage your captured photos, videos, and audio recordings.
 Tap to play videos and audio directly in the app.
+- ⏯️ **Media Controls** - Unified playback controls with seek bar, play/pause, and time display for both video and audio.
 - 📱 **Smart Orientation** - Photos are automatically rotated based on device orientation, even when UI is locked to portrait.
 - 💾 **Auto-Save** - Photos automatically saved with timestamps
 - 📱 **Material Design** - Modern UI with Material Design components